-We all know contracting tends to pay a bit more by the hour but there are other benefits and considerations too.
+We all know contracting tends to pay a bit more than an equivalent permanent role, but there are other benefits and considerations too.

 FLEXIBLE WORK ARRANGEMENTS